copper-leaf/ballast/docs/src/orchid/resources/wiki/usage/mental-model.md

 The idea that a state is so easily mapped 1-1 to discrete values sounds great in theory, but doesn't hold up so well to real-world, non-trivial use-cases.
-It's difficult to extend, leads to repetition, and you end up with a combinatorial matrix of states that can quickly grow really complex.
+It's difficult to extend, leads to repetition, and you end up with a combinatorial matrix of states that can quickly grow overwhelmingly complex.
 And while the sealed subclasses themselves model the discrete states well, they actually do nothing to model the _transitions_ between states.
 You can't use the type system to ensure you don't move from one state to another, and if you need to move between states and carry the data with it (such as from `Success` to `RefreshingFromSuccess`), then you have to abuse the type system to perform type-checks or type-casts to actually make that transition.

 And finally, to drive the point home, let's consider what the actual UI code looks like here in this final case.
 Assuming we want to share the UI widgets whenever possible we get this: